json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 Although we don't have a replacement solution in place yet, we are confident that continuing to abuse the IETF I-D process or conforming to a standards organization process that doesn't fit our needs is not the way to go.

+However, we still plan to use the IETF process to register the media types defined by JSON Schema with IANA.
+This effort is currently in progress with the HTTPAPIs working group.

+The decision to not use IETF applies only to the main specification documents and not necessarily supporting components we have defined or will define in the future.
+Currently our only such component is Relative JSON Pointer, but there could be others in the future.
+These components will be examined on a case by case basis and we may choose an IETF standards path for those components if it makes sense.

 Option 2 and 3 are still on the table if we feel it makes sense when we get to a more stable place in the future.
 The main concern is the pain this process is